 Staying alert means focusing on the road and not driving when fatigued.
-Review signs of drowsy driving, such as difficulty focusing, frequent blinking, frequent yawning or drifting from your lane.
+Review signs of drowsy driving, such as difficulty focusing, frequent blinking, or drifting from your lane.
 Remind your teen to take a break after driving for 2 hours, or after 100 miles.
 Teens should avoid driving at times they would normally be sleeping.
+Always increase following distance at night.